IKIM-Essen/ClusterDocs/docs/jupyter.md

 ## Starting Jupyter on the Server

 To work with Jupyter notebooks on the cluster, a typical workflow is as follows:
-First, login to a node of the cluster where you'd like to run Jupyter on.
+First, log into a node of the cluster where you'd like to run Jupyter on.

 ```sh
 # For example: